Dhaneshvar/Dhaneshvar/README.md

 - 👯 I’m looking to collaborate on **Sentiment Analysis**

-- 👨‍💻 All of my projects are available at [http://dhaneshresume.onrender.com/](http://dhaneshresume.onrender.com/)
+- 👨‍💻 All of my projects are available at [https://dhaneshresume.onrender.com/](https://dhaneshresume.onrender.com/)

-- 💬 Ask me about **Flutter, AI,**
+- 💬 Ask me about **Flutter, AI.**

 - 📫 How to reach me **dhaneshvar2912@gmail.com**

-- 📄 Know about my experiences [http://dhaneshresume.onrender.com/](http://dhaneshresume.onrender.com/)
+- 📄 Know about my experiences [https://dhaneshresume.onrender.com/](https://dhaneshresume.onrender.com/)

 - ⚡ Fun fact **I complete things Neatly and Perfectly.
 I Like Challenges win Challenges.**
 <br>